-She is certain that the 2 million plus Australians who go on a diet every year need to forget about low-carb, high-protein combinations, where the end game is weight loss.
+Her research suggests that the 2 million plus Australians who go on a diet every year may be better off focusing less on low-carb, high-protein diets, unless their only goal is weight loss.

-"If our findings in mice can be translated to humans it would reduce the burden of disease more significantly than eradicating cancer", says Dr Solon-Biet.
+“If our findings in mice also apply to humans it could reduce the burden of disease more significantly than eradicating cancer,” Dr Solon-Biet predicts.

 The Charles Perkins Centre is already a leading hub for ageing research, thanks partly to Dr Solon-Biet’s work, and nutritional ‘geometry’, led by her own research supervisor and the centre’s Academic Director, Professor Stephen Simpson and Professor David Raubenheimer.